Missionary Congregation of the Blessed Sacrament: Growth and development of MCBS

 In 1978, the district of Shimoga in Karnataka, under the jurisdiction of Mananthavady diocese, was entrusted to MCBS for pastoral care and evangelization.

 In 1989 the missionary activities of the congregation were extended to Rajasthan.
 The district of Sirohi is entrusted to the congregation for evangelization.

-The ‘Rule of Life’ of the congregation, revised and renewed after a careful study of the charism, nature, spirit, tradition and founders, and according to the directives given by the Congregation for the Oriental Churches, was promulgated on 25 May 1989.
+On 25 May 1989, the 'Rule of Life' of the congregation, revised and renewed after a careful study of the charism, nature, spirit, tradition and founders, and according to the directives given by the Congregation for the Oriental Churches, was promulgated.
 The Holy See approved the Rule of Life for an experimental period of seven years and raised the congregation to pontifical Status on 2 December 1989.

 In 1992 the districts of Satara and Solapur in Maharashtra, under the jurisdiction of the diocese of Kalyan, were entrusted to the congregation for pastoral care and evangelization.

-On 4 May 1995 the congregation was divided into two regions, namely MCBS Emmaus Region and MCBS Zion Region.
+On 4 May 1995 the congregation was divided into two regions, the MCBS Emmaus Region and the MCBS Zion Region.

-Jeevalaya, MCBS’ Major Seminary, was inaugurated on 3 July 1996.
+On 3 July 1996, Jeevalaya (MCBS' Major Seminary) was inaugurated.

 Shencottai Mission in South Tamil Nadu under the jurisdiction of the diocese of Tukala was started in the year 1996 for the pastoral care of the poor and afflicted.

 On 2 December 1996 the two regions were raised to the status of provinces, namely, MCBS Emmaus Province and MCBS Zion Province.

 On 18 December 1996 Thomas Elavanal, then Superior General, was nominated the first bishop from the Congregation.
 Mar Thomas Elavanal was consecrated Bishop of Kalyan on 8 February 1997.

 On 21 May 1997 the first Provincial synaxis of both provinces was held to elect the Provincial Superiors and their teams.

 On 28 October 1998 the Holy See gave definite approbation to the Constitution and Directory of the MCBS.

-‘SANATHANA’ MCBS Theologate, Thamarassery was inaugurated on 7 June 2004.
+On 7 June 2004, 'SANATHANA' MCBS Theologate, Thamarassery was inaugurated.

 On 7 May 2007, the Platinum Jubilee of the Congregation was inaugurated at Mother House, Kolladu, Kottayam.